 What They Found

-They found that hyperbaric oxygen therapy led to the resolution of life-threatening late-onset hemorrhagic cystitis in both of the two pediatric patients studied.
+They found that hyperbaric oxygen therapy led to the resolution of life-threatening late-onset hemorrhagic cystitis in both of the two paediatric patients studied.
 Both children had developed severe hemorrhagic cystitis after allogeneic bone marrow transplantation, and their conditions improved following this treatment.

 Canadian Relevance